finos/common-domain-model/README.md

 * Participants of the CDM Steering Working Group approve DRAFT specification releases.
 * Maintainers of the CDM Steering Working Group will approve merging of the proposed “Pre-Draft” changes (coming from other Working Groups or otherwise from community) into the repo.

-**CDM Steering Working Group.** The CDM Steering Working Group will review and approve completed Working Group formation proposals per 2.1.0.

 ![](.github/Group-Roles-Scope.png)

-**CDM Steering Working Group Purpose:** The Steering Working Group is responsible for developing the technical and modelling guidelines, setting and revising the project’s strategic roadmap, and for vetting proposed changes.
-The CDM Steering Working Group may approve or establish additional working groups.

-The first Steering Group of each calendar year will include a review of existing governance measures and wording on the agenda for re-ratification.

 **Appointment of CDM Maintainers:**